-Remedies for breach of section 23(5) typically include compensation (\$30,000 in Falwasser - excessive use of O/C spray against a detainee in Police cells; \$35,000 in Taunoa - long-term policy of reduction in minimum entitlements in prison, designed to reduce prisoner's resistance; \$4,000 in A-G v Udompun [2005] 3 NZLR 204 - failure to provide sanitary products or une

-Act 2005 will impact on compensation for prisoners.
+Remedies for breach of section 23(5) typically include compensation (\$30,000 in Falwasser - excessive use of O/C spray against a detainee in Police cells; \$35,000 in Taunoa- long-term policy of reduction in minimum entitlements in prison, designed to reduce prisoner's resistance; \$4,000 in A-G v Udompun [2005] 3 NZLR 204 - failure to provide sanitary products or allow a shower).
+However, the Prisoners and Victims Claims Act 2005 may impact on compensation for prisoners.